erikvanwees/erikvanwees.github.io/2018-11-15-Test-Document-Nysthi.md

 This is text coming directly from Google docs via de Gabriel Markdown plugin.

-It can be published directly to your GitHub repositories ..
+It is published with 1 Click directly to your GitHub repositories ..

 Let's see if the **WYSIWYG** features of DOCs can be used

-More to follow … ;)
+More to follow after some sleep … ;)

 *Test*